mattbradburyuk/multipleResponders/README.md

-# Work in progress - not done yet

 # Multiple Responder flows to one Initiating flows - code example

 A CorDapp to test out having multiple responder flows to a single initiating flow.